-As I’ve discussed before, dietary compliance is a much overlooked component of the nutritional puzzle for many people.
+As we’ve discussed before, dietary compliance is a much overlooked component of the nutritional puzzle for many people.

 You can have the best diet in the world, on paper, but if you don’t actually stick to it for the majority of the time, it simply won’t work.

-In fact, when working with clients, I would rather them adopt a sub-optimal yet decent diet that they can realistically stick to, instead of a ‘perfect’ one they find impossible to follow.
+In fact, when working with clients, we would rather them adopt a sub-optimal yet decent diet that they can realistically stick to, instead of a ‘perfect’ one they find impossible to follow.

-Well, in my experience, if you only focus on counting calories as your sole dietary goal, then you can easily run the risk of developing a diet that is fundamentally unsustainable.
+Well, in our experience, if you only focus on counting calories as your sole dietary goal, then you can easily run the risk of developing a diet that is fundamentally unsustainable.